MateusGurgel/fast-api-template/readme.md

 ## TODO

-4 - Make the query builder affect only search_functions with a @tag on it
+5 - Make the query builder affect only search_functions with a @tag on it

-4.1 - Make select_first and select with offset and limit tags
+5.1 - Make select_first and select with offset and limit tags

+4 - Make a redis testing container

+4.1 - test rate limit

 3 - Implement Logging on the aplication